lvgl/lv_port_nxp_imx93/README.md

 ### Hardware setup

-This [document](https://www.nxp.com/docs/en/user-guide/IMX_YOCTO_PROJECT_USERS_GUIDE.pdf) from TI provides detailed information for the hardware setup.
+This [document](https://www.nxp.com/docs/en/user-guide/IMX_YOCTO_PROJECT_USERS_GUIDE.pdf) from NXP provides detailed information for the hardware setup.
 The following guide is inspired from this.

 The display used in this guide is the lvds pannel, with a resolution of 1280x800.